 '''

 .main p {

-font-size: 1.5em;
+font-size: 1.8em;

-line-height: 150%;
+line-height: 1.5;

 margin-left: 150px;

 margin-right: 50px;

 margin-bottom: 10px;

 }

 '''

 This style introduces the line-height property, which sets the spacing between lines.
-A percentage of 150 adds a little more space between lines in a paragraph than you'd normally see in a web browser.
+The number 1.5 is a multiplier: It calculates the line height by multiplying the font size (1.75em) and 1.5.
+Basically, it sets the line height to 1.5x or 150 percent of the font size.
+This adds a little more space between lines in a paragraph than you'd normally see in a web browser.
 This extra breathing room gives the text a lighter, airier quality and makes the sentences a little easier to read (but only if you speak Latin).

-The style also increases the font size to 1.5em (15 pixels for most browsers) and indents the paragraph from the left and right edges of the page.
-You'll notice that there's a lot of typing going on for the margin properties-fortunately, as you'll read on page 184 in the next chapter, there's a margin shortcut property that requires much less typing to control the four margins of an element.
+The style also increases the font size to 1.8em (18 pixels for most browsers) and indents the paragraph from the left and right edges of the page.
+You'll notice that there's a lot of typing going on for the margin properties-fortunately, as you'll read on page 189 in the next chapter, there's a margin shortcut property that requires much less typing to control the four margins of an element.